Chaitanya4/EmployeeDetails/README.md

-# Student_CRUD_API
+# Employee_CRUD_API
-REST API build using NodeJS, Express and Mongodb for creating, reading, updating and deleting student data.
+REST API build using NodeJS, Express and Mongodb for creating, reading, updating and deleting employee data.

 Run the project using:
 node server.js